RoDmitry/atoi_simd/README.md

 If you have `&str` then use `.as_bytes()`

 Supported output types: u8, i8, u16, i16, u32, i32, u64, i64, u128, i128, usize, isize.
-The 128 bit max string length is 32 numbers (33 chars with sign), because it's limited by AVX2.
+The 128 bit max slice length is 32 numbers (33 with '-' sign), because it's limited by AVX2.

 Has good test coverage, and can be considered safe.

+<details><summary>Deprecated info</summary>
-It needs the `target-feature` or `target-cpu` flags for it to build with optimized performance.
+Earlier it needed the `target-feature` or `target-cpu` flags for it to build with optimized performance.
 By default the `target-feature` is set in ./.cargo/config.toml, but seems like it works only inside this library.

 Also you can use one of the following environment variables: